In this article

 This is a general guideline for reviewing your email campaign data in your website GA account.
-For expert guidance there are many great guides on Google’s analytics site or consult a GA strategist for help.
+For expert guidance there are many great guides from Google.

 Browse to https://www.google.com/analytics/ and select 'Sign In' in the upper right corner.
 After signing in, select Analytics.